LTEK10157U Natural Resource Sampling and Modelling

 MSc Programme in Forest and Nature Management

-Erasmus Mundus MSc Programme in Forest Ecosystems, Nature and Society (SUFONAMA);
+MSc Programme in Forest Ecosystems, Nature and Society (SUFONAMA)

-The main objective of the course is to provide students with tools for sampling, modelling and interpreting information on structure and diversity of vegetation cover, land use and production of various products in terrestrial environments.
+The main objective of the course is to provide students with tools for sampling, modelling and interpreting information on structure and diversity of vegetation cover, land use and production of natural resources in terrestrial environments.
 Furthermore, the course aims to enable students to plan and implement minor inventories and field experiments and critically analyse and reflect on the reliability of empirical results.
 Finally, the course aims to provide students with the basis required for preparing guidelines for sustainable use.
-Hence, the course contributes to competences needed when doing empirical work within the MSc programmes in Forest and Nature Management, SUFONAMA, SUTROFOR and EnvEuro.
-The course would also be relevant for students within other programmes, e.g. Agricultural Development, who emphasise management of forest and nature in their curriculum or plan to prepare their MSc thesis within this realm.
+Hence, the course contributes to competences needed when doing empirical work within MSc programmes in, e.g., Forest and Nature Management, SUFONAMA, SUTROFOR and EnvEuro.
+The course would also be relevant for students within other programmes, who emphasise management of forest and nature in their curriculum or plan to prepare their MSc thesis within this field.

 Course contents in detail

 - Measurements in terrestrial environments (forest and nature); for individuals and populations of trees, shrubs, herbs and rare species; for fauna and geophysical site characteristics.
 The emphasis is on direct measurements but an introduction to applications of remote sensing techniques is given.

 - Sampling methods and design, inventory planning and implementation, introduction to experimental design and practice.